 Where:

-Caution: If the leader is lost and you use an on-demand MySQL service instance plan that replicates between foundations, purge the lost service instance to avoid accidentally restoring the former leader.
-For more information, see Delete the Former Leader.
+If the leader is lost and you use an on-demand MySQL service instance plan that replicates between foundations, purge the lost service instance to avoid accidentally restoring the former leader.
 Delete the former leader before running the Upgrade All Service Instances errand for MySQL.

 To restore your on-demand service instances:

-If you have any deployments that were deployed manually with the BOSH Director rather than through an Ops Manager tile, you must restore their VMs.
+If you have any deployments that were deployed manually with the BOSH Director rather than through a Tanzu Operations Manager tile, you must restore their VMs.

 To restore the VMs: